Naharul98/KCL-Buddy-scheme/README.md

 ### Running the tests from source
-To run the development version of the application, you must have composer (https://getcomposer.org) installed.
-After this, ensure you are in the project directory and run: composer install

-After this, simply run the following command, and keep the terminal running:
+Ensure you are in the project directory and run and simply run the following command, and keep the terminal running:

 > php artisan serve

 This will give an url, usually http://localhost:8000, which you can copy and paste into the browser to start the application.